AGHPythonCourse2017/zad3-chudy1997/README.md

 You heard song , but you're not sure if you know who sung that?
 Check it out!
 ================================================================================
 Instruction:
+-jupyter
+  1. Take a look at file 'zad3ex.ipynb'.
+-console
   1. Install package song_singer as follows:
     pip install git+https://github.com/AGHPythonCourse2017/zad3-chudy1997.git
   2. Run python